 Attorney Trombold has a reputation as one of the best lawyers serving the Seattle area.

-An award winning Seattle defense lawyer with one of the most respected law firms can maximize your chances of seeing a favorable case resolution.
+An award-winning defense lawyer with one of the most respected law firms can maximize your chances of seeing a favorable case resolution.

 In Washington state, like all other states in America, it’s illegal to drive a car while under the influence of alcohol or drugs.
 What is the legal limit?
 You commit this crime, driving under the influence (DUI), if you have a breath alcohol content (BAC) of 0.08 grams per 210 liters of breath.
 DUIs are per se laws because, once you’re shown to have such a high BAC, you will be considered to have violated the DUI law, regardless of whether you’re too impaired to operate a car, or not.
 Most would agree, driving while drunk is a dangerous act but driving with a BAC over 0.08 is not necessarily dangerous but it is illegal.

 WHAT ARE THE PENALTIES OF A DUI?